 communion that exists between the Church on earth and the Church in heaven: the deceased passes with the farewell prayers

 of the community of believers into the welcoming company of those who need faith no longer, but see God face-to-face.

-Mass.
-Please look over the selection of music by clicking the Funeral Music link below.
+Please look over the selection of music by clicking the Funeral Music link

-during the Mass.
-Our usual funeral cantors are: Rosemary Kresslein, Mary and Mac McPhillips, Monica
+cantors are: Amelia Elias, Rosemary Kresslein, Mary and Mac McPhillips, Monica Neighbors, Bobbie

 Prayers of the Faithful